 - Pilaszek, Małgorzata: Witch-Hunts in Poland, 16th-18th Centuries

 - Ratajczyk, Zdzisława; Gardeła, Leszek; Kajkowski Kamil: The World on a Spur.
 Unravelling the Cosmology of the Pagan Slavs

 - Salmonowicz, Stanisław: Witchcraft Trials in Old Poland

 - Samsonowicz, Henryk: The Origin of Poland, or Images of Our Own Beginnings

-- Sielicki, Stanisław: Saxo Grammaticus on Slavic Pre-Christian Religion (a new translation of the relevant fragments)
+- Sielicki, Stanisław: Saxo Grammaticus on pre-Christian religion of the Slavs: the relevant fragments from book XIV of Gesta Danorum

 - Slevinski Sarah: Toward a Theory of Pre-industrial European Folk Ritual: The Case of Polish Wigilia [PDF]